 DISCOVERING WHAT HE WAS BORN TO DO

-Carlos Angustia (Spanish for Worry) for his last name Augusto Cifontes.
-According to his relatives, he was a very disobedient boy, a very ambitious boy.
-He was really surrounded with the constant appetite of reaching nature and, or challenge himself to every type of sport.
+Carlos Angustia (Spanish for Worry) for his last name Augusto Sifontes.
+According to his relatives, he was a very disobedient kid, a very ambitious boy.
+He was really surrounded with the constant appetite of reaching nature and, or challenge himself to every type of non traditional hobbies & sports.

-During his adolescence, while studying Mechanical Engineering, around 1996, a study that he founded extremely fascinating.
-He used to enjoy the combination of surfing and judo (hyper link photo of Carlos doing judo) for Universidad Central de Venezuela (UCV).
-In 1997 he began a very strong curiosity for underwater sports such as Freediving (hyperlink to image or info) and Spear Fishing (Hyperlink to image).
-He was so devoted to those two that he completely abandoned judo and dedicate his complete time to underwater sports; Bodyboard surfing, spearfishing and mostly Freediving.
+While studying Mechanical Engineering, around 1993-97, he used to enjoy the combination of hiking, rugby and judo in the Universidad Central de Venezuela (UCV).
+In 1997 he began a very strong curiosity for underwater sports such as Freediving and Spearfishing.
+He was so devoted to those two that he completely abandoned judo and dedicate his complete time to underwater sports; spearfishing and mostly Freediving.

 In 2000, he had none new millennium proposition.
 Carlos has always been attracted to the stars, a person who carries out his passion to wonder beyond the limits of the human being.
-He decided to form the very first national freediving team of Venezuela to compete for the world championship of freediving at Nice by AIDA; International Association of Freediving development AIDA: hyper link in pop out to their logo and webpage).
-Placed third and shocked of the capabilities of the team.
+He together with a group of friends decided to form the very first national freediving team of Venezuela to compete for the world championship of freediving at Nice by AIDA; International Association of Freediving development AIDA.
+Placed third place in the World for the Venezuelan TEAM was a huge motivation to keep pushing limits and training level.

-The following year, they were expecting to reach podium one of the members get a Disqualification and obtained place 11th.
-For that reason Carlos observed his abilities were at a higher level than his teammates, he visualized very outstanding and international depths.
+The following year, they were expecting to reach podium one of the members get a disqualification and the team obtained place 11th.
+For that reason Carlos start to plan individual goals and visualized very outstanding and international depths.
 He feels the need to train individually and plans the very first world record in name of his country Venezuela.